Jinker, 2023. Photo credit: Heather Nolan

 Bio/CV

-Love received ArtsNL Project Grants in 2018, 2020 and 2022 and a Canada Council Project Grant in 2009.
-She has presented her participatory performance piece, SpinCycle, at The Brooklyn Museum in New York City, Northern University in Abderdeen, South Dakota, the ICCA in Inverness, NS, and as part of the Hold Fast Festival in St. John’s in 2021.
-In 2017, she launched an online video series titled Small Things Brought Together, long format conversations exploring the creative process with artists from all disciplines.
+Love received ArtsNL Project Grants in 2018, 2020, 2022 and 2024 and a Canada Council Project Grant in 2009.
+She has presented her participatory performance piece, SpinCycle, at The Brooklyn Museum in New York City, Northern University in Aberdeen, South Dakota, the ICCA in Inverness, NS, and as part of the Hold Fast Festival in St. John’s in 2021.
+In 2017, she launched an online video series titled Small Things Brought Together, which has long-format conversations exploring the creative process with artists from all disciplines.
 In 2021, Love presented Unhistoric Acts, a site-specific installation on two fish flakes in Bonavista, NL, as part of the Bonavista Biennale, curated by Matthew Hills and Patricia Grattan.
-Her current project is Jinker, is a multidisciplinary project happening in Newfoundland, Iceland and Scotland.
+Her current project is Jinker, a multidisciplinary project in Newfoundland and Scotland.

 A full pdf version of her CV can be viewed or downloaded here.